Tfloow/Educative/Machine_learning/Chapter/Data_Analysis.md

 </details>

 ### Sorting
 To sort in pandas, we use `sort_values()`.
 It takes as first argument the column we want to sort and we can set it into ascending or descending order thanks to `ascending`.
-We can also sort multiple columns when usinig a list of columns name.
+We can also sort multiple columns when using a list of columns name.

 ### Metrics
 In pandas, rather than just computing everything by hand, we can have a description with useful data about the DF with `describe`.
-It returns an usefule DF with this init:
+It returns an useful DF with this init:
 | Metric |                                 Description                                 |
 | :----: | :-------------------------------------------------------------------------: |
 | count  |                     The number of rows in the DataFrame                     |